isomerpages/moe-anchorgreenpri/pages/Cognitive.md

 <details class="isomer-details">
 <summary><h4>STEM Innovators</h4></summary>
 <div data-type="detailsContent" class="isomer-details-content">
 STEM Innovators in AGPS provides students with an array of experience.
 The CCA aims to apply Science, technology, engineering and Mathematics to real-life context which engages Anchorlites in problem-solving and coming up with creative and innovative solutions to problems.
 Anchorlites will be trained in the different technology aspects – coding, 3D designing and programming in creating robots, games and prototypes.
-This is to provide Anchorlites the experience and empowerment to be creative and innovative in their creations that can be used to solve real-world problems.
+This is to provide Anchorlites the experience and empowerment to be creative and innovative in their creations that can be used to solve real-world problems.<br>

-**Competitions / Events taking part in:**<br>
+<strong>Competitions / Events taking part in:</strong><br>

-**• IDE Robotics Competition**<br>
+<strong>• IDE Robotics Competition</strong><br>
 This competition is to design robots to solve a myriad of real world climate change crises.
-Our teams are expected to adapt their robot build and code to the rules on the competition day based on a pre-programed robot.
+Our teams are expected to adapt their robot build and code to the rules on the competition day based on a pre-programed robot.<br>

-**• National Robotics Competition**<br>
+<strong>• National Robotics Competition**</strong><br>
 The teams need to design, construct and program an autonomous robot that can solve specific challenges on a field based on the theme “Green City”.

 **• National Thinkers Challenge**<br>